Large-scale operations as a challenge and gain in experience

 For reasons of space and safety, Rega’s Bernese Oberland crew move from Gsteigwiler into their new base located on the site of the firm, Ruag, in Wilderswil.

 3 September: Rega is presented with the Swiss Logistics Public Award 2008.
-This prize is given by the GS1, the competence centre for standards, logistics, and supply and demand management, in recognition of Rega’s outstanding achievements in the fields of logistics and organisation.
+This prize is given by the GS1, the competence center for standards, logistics, and supply and demand management, in recognition of Rega’s outstanding achievements in the fields of logistics and organisation.

 2 December: An out-of-the-ordinary mission for the Rega crew at the Berne helicopter base: By the River Aare, a forestry worker falls and injures his back.
 After a Rega physician is lowered to the patient, together they are flown to the Inselspital in Berne, still suspended at the end of the rescue line.
 For the three-minute flight to the hospital, this method was more practical than the usual procedure of making an interim landing to load the patient into the helicopter.